 Counseling for Transgender/Questioning Children

 The following providers see minors, though many also see adults.
-None of them are specifically trained, but they do have experience working with transgender kids in an affirming way.
+None of them are specifically trained, but they do have experience working with gender nonconforming kids in an affirming way.

 Joni Evans, LMFT, LCPC